The King's Singers: 50th anniversary

-Concert cancellation
+PCC concert cancellation

 In February 2023, Pensacola Christian College cancelled the group's concert with two hours notice.
+The reasons seem to have been concerns around the sexuality of a member of the group, leading to many believing it was a homophobic related cancellation.

 Influences

-The group cites as its influences the Hi-Lo's vocal jazz group, the Comedian Harmonists, the Mastersingers and (perhaps most importantly) the style of singing instilled into them by Sir David Willcocks, their director of music at King's College, Cambridge.
+The group cites its influences the Hi-Lo's vocal jazz group, the Comedian Harmonists, the Mastersingers and (perhaps most importantly) the style of singing instilled into them by Sir David Willcocks, their director of music at King's College, Cambridge.
 It was this serene and precise sound, with vibrato used only as a colour rather than a default setting, that was expanded by the early King's Singers to be used on all genres of music, from Renaissance church repertoire such as they had performed as part of the daily chapel services at the university, to pop, jazz, folk and spiritual arrangements that were soon added to their concert programmes.

 The group has also inspired musicians in other countries to create similar ensembles, such as Affabre Concinui in Poland.

 Repertoire

 The King's Singers took hold of the idea that concerts need not contain merely one form of music; audiences could be educated as well as entertained.
 For those who came expecting pop music there would be classical music as well, and vice versa.
-This started out of necessity; for their first few concerts the group simply had to perform everything they knew in order to fill a concert programme, and this included religious music from their chapel library, along with folksongs and other "lollipops."
+This started out of necessity; for their first few concerts the group simply had to perform everything they knew in order to fill a concert programme, and this included religious music from their chapel library, along with folksongs and other "lollipops".

 Over the years their library has expanded so that it now includes some 2,000 works of all styles.
 The group is best known for its a cappella performances which have as a foundation a strong bass/baritone blend on which the other voices sit, a principle known as the "Pyramid of Sound".
 They say the 'added' baritone creates more width and depth to their sound.
 The two baritones and bass allow the top three parts to sit on top of the bed of sound created for them and, given that higher-pitched voices are heard more easily, the effect to the audience is one of complete balance in the overall chordal sound, despite being 'outnumbered' by their lower-pitched colleagues.
 In addition, the King's Singers have frequently performed with instruments, both in recordings and in concert.
-One of their most famous songs is "You Are The New Day."
+One of their most famous songs is "You Are The New Day".
 They have appeared in many venues, including the famous City Varieties Theatre Leeds, with many appearances on BBC TV's long running Music Hall variety programme, The Good Old Days.
 They have also appeared on TV in concert with Hinge and Bracket.